 Recording the receipt of vaccine inventory in ALERT IIS.

-LPHA must receive 95% of Primary Review Summary follow-up reports (Sections E-H) from schools and children’s facilities within 21 days of the annual exclusion day.
-LPHA must follow the steps outlined in OAR 333-050-0095 with any school or facility that does not submit a follow-up report in a timely manner.
+LPHA must complete data entry into the IRIS system of 95% of Primary Review Summary follow-up reports (Sections E-H) from schools and children’s facilities within 21 days of the annual exclusion day and of exclusion orders 14 days prior to the exclusion day (excluding exclusion orders generated through a system other than IRIS).
+LPHA must follow the noncompliance steps outlined in OAR 333-050-0095 with any school or facility that does not submit a Primary Review Summary report.

 Attachment 1